epiverse/bcra-js/packages/bcra/README.md

 **Output:**
 ```
-Absolute Risk: 4.20%
+Absolute Risk: 1.73%
+Average Risk: 0.58%
 Relative Risk (age <50): 4.78
-Relative Risk (age ≥50): 3.58
 ```

-This means the individual has a **4.20% absolute risk** of developing invasive breast cancer between ages 40 and 50.
+The result suggests that the queried woman has a **1.73% absolute risk** of developing invasive breast cancer between the ages 40 and 45.
+The average risk of individuals of the same age and race/ethnicity in the general US population is 0.58%.
+This indicates that the queried woman is in an increased risk of developing invasive breast cancer compared to the average for a woman her age and race/ethnicity in the general US population.

 ---